Freeseer/freeseer/README.md

 * Common tool for documenting projects written in Python
 * Multiple output formats (HTML, LaTeX, manual pages, and plain text)
 * Handles Python code, including highlighting, docstrings, and more
+* Easy to track with git
+  * Plus all the benefits of GitHub like pull requests, issue management, and a code review system

 Getting Started
 ---------------